Nutickets/docs/ai-workflow.md

 ## How it works

-- Documentation lives in the `mintlify/` directory with configuration in `docs.json`.
+- Documentation for this repo lives in `mintlify/` with configuration in `mintlify/docs.json`.
+- The full multi-repo layout (including `mintlify-hub/` and `mobile-apps/*`) is defined in `mintlify/README.md` and must be treated as the source of truth.
-- Pages are MDX files organised by system: `core-platform/`, `mobile-apps/`, `partner-hub/`.
+- Pages in this repo are MDX files organised by system (for example `core-platform/` and `mobile-apps/`).
 - Other tabs (API Reference, Partner API Reference, Webhook Reference, Releases) are auto-generated and not part of this workflow but may be referenced/linked to.

+### Mandatory First Step — Read Repository Structure

+Before selecting a page or researching features, you must read `mintlify/README.md` in full.

+- This is mandatory for every documentation session.
+- Use it to confirm the complete repo and sub-repo structure under `newtickets/`.
+- Use it to identify where related documentation repos live (for example `mintlify-hub/`) and how generated docs flow between repos.
+- If the local structure does not match `mintlify/README.md`, stop and correct the setup before writing documentation.

 ---